Home Top Vancouver Attractions Vancouver’s Science World

 The World of Science in Vancouver

 Science World is full of entertaining and scientific displays and activities.
 It’s highly recommended for young families, especially ones with preschool and elementary school-aged children.
-Whether you are accompanying a young child, or going alone or with a friend, there are plenty of interesting exhibits to see.
+Whether you are accompanying a young child, going alone or with a friend, there are plenty of interesting exhibits to see.

 Science World (by On the Mark Drone Services)